Top 10 Mortgage Lenders For Older Borrowers

 Let’s explore each type in more detail.

-Lump Sum over Lifetime Mortgages
+Lump Sum Lifetime Mortgages

 Lump sum lifetime mortgages provide a single payment, with interest accruing over time if you do not make any voluntary repayments to the plan.